Metric-Topology Factorization: A Computational Framework for Hippocampal-Neocortical Intelligence: Background and Motivation

 \paragraph{Sketch of intuition.} Morse theory establishes a direct relationship between the topology of a manifold and the critical points of smooth functions defined on it.
 Specifically, the Morse inequalities relate the number of critical points of index $k$ to the $k$-th Betti number $\beta_k = \dim H_k(\mathcal{M})$ \cite{milnor1963morse}.
 If $\beta_k > 0$ for some intermediate index $k$, then any Morse function on $\mathcal{M}$ must contain at least one critical point of that index.
 Such critical points correspond to saddles under gradient flow.
 Geometrically, intermediate homology implies the presence of nontrivial cycles (``holes,'' ``handles,'' or ``twists'') in the manifold.
 These topological features cannot be removed by any smooth deformation \cite{edelsbrunner_computational_2010}.
-As a result, no smooth energy function can produce a globally funnel-shaped landscape with a single attractor.
-Instead, gradient flow must pass through saddle regions whose stable and unstable manifolds partition the state space.
-The key insight is that saddle points are not accidental artifacts of poor optimization or limited expressivity.
+As a result, no smooth energy function on $\mathcal{M}$ can be \emph{saddle-free}: the descent must pass through critical regions whose stable and unstable manifolds locally partition the state space into a contracting scaffold and an expanding flow.
+The key insight is that these saddle points are not accidental artifacts of poor optimization or limited expressivity.
 They are required by topology \cite{willard_general_2012}.
-The global structure of $\mathcal{M}$ forces the existence of separatrices- invariant boundaries that divide basins of attraction.
-From this perspective, nonconvexity in optimization is, in this sense, topologically inevitable \cite{chi2019nonconvex} whenever the underlying semantic manifold contains nontrivial intermediate homology.
+We emphasize the precise content of this claim (Remark~\ref{rem:scope_thm1}): topology forces the \emph{existence} of index-$k$ critical points and hence of separatrices, but it does not by itself force multiple basins of attraction, nor does it prevent gradient flow from converging to a global minimum from almost every initialization.
+Nonconvexity is in this sense topologically inevitable \cite{chi2019nonconvex}, but nonconvexity is an obstruction to \emph{monotone, certificate-bearing} descent rather than a proof that descent fails.

 \textbf{Algorithmic consequences.} Although the stable manifolds of saddle points are measure-zero in continuous-time gradient flow, their dynamical influence is disproportionately large \cite{danilova2022recent}.
 In the vicinity of a saddle, the Hessian of $E$ has both positive and negative eigenvalues, producing directions of attraction and repulsion.
 Under discretization, stochastic gradient noise, or finite sampling, trajectories exhibit critical slowing down, sensitivity to initialization, and unstable transitions between basins.
 These effects create practical bottlenecks: optimization may stall near flat saddle regions \cite{dauphin2014identifying}, small perturbations may induce abrupt basin switching, and previously stable attractors may lose dominance when new regions of the manifold are explored.
 Such behavior reflects the unavoidable separatrices imposed by topology beyond the reach of algorimic stability.